ASRagab/envctl/README.md

 # List variables in a profile
 envctl list dev

+# Switch to a different profile (unload current + load new)
+envctl-switch production
+# or: ecsw production

 # Unload the profile (restores previous environment)
 envctl-unload
 # or: ecu